Saudi crown prince welcomes Trump to kingdom as US leader begins four-day Middle East tour

 “When Saudis and Americans join forces, very good things happen — more often than not, great things happen," Saudi Investment Minister Khalid al-Falih said.

 Saudi Arabia and fellow OPEC+ nations have already helped their cause with Trump early in his second term by stepping up oil production.
 Trump sees cheap energy as a key component to lowering costs and stemming inflation for Americans.
-The president has also made the case that lower oil prices will hasten an end to Russia's war on Ukraine.
+The president has also made the case that lower oil prices will hasten an end to the Russia-Ukraine war.

 But Saudi Arabia's economy remains heavily dependent on oil, and the kingdom needs a fiscal break-even oil price of $96 to $98 a barrel to balance its budget.
 It's questionable how long OPEC+, of which Saudi Arabia is the leading member, is willing to keep production elevated.
 The price of a barrel of Brent crude closed Monday at $64.77.